 PLOS offers individual fee support through the PLOS Global Participation Initiative for articles from eligible low- and middle-income countries.

 Authors’ research that is funded primarily (50% or more of the work contained within the article) by an institution or organization from eligible country(ies) will receive partial (group 2 countries) or full (group 1 countries) fee paid by the PLOS Global Participation Initiative.
 Group 2 PLOS GPI country authors who need to request additional support should apply for PLOS PFA instead of the PLOS GPI.

 Since its inception, PLOS has assisted institutions in providing financial support for their researchers.
-PLOS currently offers two institutional programs to support Open Access scientific publishing.
-Participating institutions have arrangements with PLOS to administer payment for partial or full publication fees for their institutions’ authors.
-To be eligible, authors must be a corresponding author affiliated with the institution or agency in the Institutional Account Program (fully paid) or Institutional Membership Program (10% publication fee discount).
-Authors who are eligible for Institutional Membership Program discounts and need to request additional support should apply for PLOS PFA instead of the Institutional Membership Program.
+PLOS currently offers an institutional program to support Open Access scientific publishing.
+Participating institutions have arrangements with PLOS to administer payment for full publication fees for their institutions’ authors.
+(Special note to UK authors – certain institutions will restrict payment to cover for Wellcome Trust and RCUK research grant recipients only.)
+To be eligible, authors must be a corresponding author affiliated with the institution or agency in the PLOS Institutional Account Program (fully paid or restricted).
+Authors from institutions with restricted funds who need support should apply for PLOS Publication Fee Assistance.

 More institutions, funders, foundations and government agencies than ever before have come together to cover author publication fees.
 For example:

 - Some funders allow publication fees to be included as line items on a grant.